 - Housing for local people

 There is a critical need for housing across Sandwell and the borough has a shortage of land suitable for building houses.
-Part of the site could be used to help provide some of the houses that are needed.
-The site could have a mix of housing types for the local community including affordable housing, varying sizes and a mix of rental and privately-owned properties.
-This would provide a variety of housing options for local people.
+Part of the site could be used to help provide some of these much-needed houses.

 Summary of consultation